 “Unsanitary?
 How so?”
 Janine asks.

 ” I just think public pools in general lack the necessary amount of chlorine to kill the kind of germs they’re up against.
 I mean just think about it, a bunch of people in the water, pedaling hard, on heavy machinery, and sweating their brains out.
-It’s a little gross if you ask me,” I say, turning off my office lights and heading toward the elevator.
+It’s a little gross if you ask me.”

+Janine tugs me toward the elevators.
 “We’re going to have fun.
-Trust me,” Janine says.
+Trust me.”

 “Yeah, that’s what you said last week about the meditative yoga class.
 There wasn’t anything calming about twisting into a pretzel and practically pulling my shoulder out of its socket.”

 “Okay, so that may not have been the best choice.”

 “No wait a minute.”
 Janine punches the elevator but with her palm.
 “I have a strong feeling about this.
 I think this is going to do the trick and you’re going to sleep like a baby tonight.”

 “Why do I not believe you?”